 When the London Mooring Strategy was launched in 2018 we acknowledged that if boat numbers continued to rise in London then we would need to look at additional measures for how boats could be managed.
 Boat numbers in London are already far higher, and at a far greater density, than in any other part of our network and show no sign of reducing.
 If we don’t do something differently we won’t be able to address the current issues and challenges, let alone deal with the likelihood of ever-increasing numbers of boats in London.

 We haven’t decided this yet.
 Before we do we want to engage stakeholders so that they understand the challenges and issues and have an opportunity to contribute suggestions as to how these could be addressed.

 We want to hear from boaters, other waterway users, and other key stakeholders including people living close to the waterways, London Boroughs and the Mayor of London.
 Everyone can be affected by the different issues linked to busy waterways.

-Due to the pandemic we'll be holding virtual meetings online to hear ideas and answer questions.
-There will also be opportunities to give your views using an online survey, or in writing if you do not have internet access.
-This initial engagement will take place between mid-October 2020 and early January 2021.
+We held virtual meetings online to hear people's ideas and to answer questions.
+There were also opportunities for people to submit their views using an online survey, or in writing for those without internet access.
+This initial engagement took place between October 2020 and January 2021.

-Yes.
-There will be a formal consultation on the proposal before it is finalised.
-We would then run a pilot of the proposal before anything is implemented permanently.
+Yes, there will be a formal consultation on the proposal before it is finalised.
+We will then run a pilot of the proposal before anything is implemented permanently.